-- Standard Configurations
+- Standard configuration #2

 The base configuration consists of the ns laser drive beams, VISAR, the backward XRTS (optionally) and four ePix10k quad detectors.
 Fig.1 shows the layout with all of the quads.
-See XRD platform for a plot of the angular coverage.

 The lasers hit the sample at an angle of 20° from each side of the x-ray axis.
 The angle between the target normal and the LCLS x-ray axis is 0° (so that each drive beam is incident at 20°).
 VISAR is collected normal to the back of the target.
 4 Quad detectors are arranged to spatially resolve wide angle scattering from 8 to 72º.
 BXRTS will be located around 125 degree.

 The XRD detection is performed using 4 “quad” cameras from the SLAC ePix10k family.
 The sensors on each quad are ¼ of a full ePix10k-2M.
 The MEC variety use twice the standard thickness of Si, 1 mm, to achieve higher quantum efficiency at high photon energies, and are packaged to be robust against EMP from laser-target interaction.
 The pixel size is 100 µm x 100 µm.
 Added during run 18, these detectors have better noise and higher dynamic range than the previous CSPADs, for a similar detector area.
 For diffraction experiments, the detectors are oriented around the primary interaction point in a Debye-Scherrer transmission geometry, with their positions in the standard configuration illustrated in Figure 3.
 Here four Quads, labeled as Q0, Q1, Q2 and Q3, are used to record the diffraction signal.